PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-09 17:54:38
+Last updated: 2024-04-09 17:55:13
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: If somehow the Lord gave me a second chance at that moment...
+I would do it all over again. - Joel Miller